dantrim/SuperFitter/README.md

 ```
 source ../setlimits
 ```
-which will setup the environment variable pointing to the LimitScripts/ directory in this HistFitter directory.
+which will setup the environment variable "LIMITDIR" pointing to the LimitScripts/ directory in this HistFitter directory.

 LimitScripts/LimitConfig.py now incorporates user arguments via OptionParser.
 To avoid HistFitter.py from grabbing these, you must provide the options to LimitConfig.py within the "-u" option of HistFitter.py, e.g.: